jwo/celluloid-pmap/README.md

 We default pmap's threads to the number of Celluloid cores in the system.

+### When should you use pmap over Sidekiq or Actors?

+When you need the response right away. (well, right away in the workflow sense).
+This is crazy good in IRB too.
+Destroying multiple records in parallel is nice.

-## When will this help?
+### When will this help performance?

 * When the blocks are IO bound (like database or web queries)
 * When you're running JRuby or Rubinius
 * When you're running C Extensions

-## So what will this not help with?
+### So what will this not speed things up?

-* Pure math or ruby computations
+* Pure math or ruby computations*

+\*except if you're on JRuby or Rubinius, where this will still speed those along quite nicely.

 ## Image Credit